rolandvans/msx_tape_in/README.md

 Arduino code to record tape data from MSX
 Use the Arduino as a tape deck for the MSX.
 Records and saves as .cas on a SD-card.
+Only works on 16MHz 328p processors (Arduino Uno, nano and pro mini)

 It samples pin A0 at approx 19.2 kHz and decodes the tape signal from the MSX to a .cas file.
 Both 1200 bps and 2400 bps are supported.